svetasmirnova/runstypy/README.md

 ~/project-root$ /path/to/runsty.py snippet1.yaml
 ```

-Temporary files, created by the tests, are stored in the directory `project-root/tests/snippets/support-files/tmp` and removed after testing finished.
+Temporary files, created by the tests, are stored in the directory `project-root/tests/snippets/support-files/tmp` and removed after the testing is finished.

 ## Test files format